This book is dedicated to

 Edward smiled down at me.
 I could see the excitement in his face.
 His resemblance to Carlisle was unmistakable.

-Just a few days before Christmas, and it was our first trip home to Forks, Washington, in several months.
+Just a few days before Christmas.
+It was our first trip home to Forks, Washington, since our move to Dartmouth.

 The classes in the fall weren't as tricky.
 I could be out during the day with a hooded sweater or coat and gloves without attracting too much attention.
 I found if I was one of the last students in class, sat at the back of the class, and left first, I didn't have too many problems with the other students.
 I was much too attractive to be ignored, so it was easier to just limit interactions.